Regiment vs Brigade

 For those who are serving men, it is easy to understand the concepts of regiments and brigade, also the difference between them.
 However, to a common man on the street, it is very confusing to understand the difference between a regiment and a brigade.
 This article tries to highlight the features of these sub divisions of an army to make it easier to understand the differences between a regiment and a brigade.
 In understanding the differences, we will pay attention to the tasks of each formation and how each type of sub division is made.
 That can help you to understand the difference between a regiment and a brigade.

 Regiments are units that are made up of 3 battalions and they can be different depending upon their usage.
 If it is an infantry regiment, it has infantry battalions, and so on.
 A regiment is not self sufficient, and operates as a part of a bigger division where there are 3-5 regiments working together.

 In ancient times, a regiment was a traditional building block of an army.
 When a king went to a war, he had to raise his regiment and lead it in the battle.
 Soon, kings learnt the lesson of keeping 2-3 full time regiments in a perpetual state of readiness.
 This meant that several regiments were raised and trained and kept separate from one another, and they were brought together whenever there was a war.

-Both regiment and brigade are tactical units in a military
+Both regiment and brigade are tactical units in a military.

-• Regiment is not self sufficient and is fixed by type
+• Regiment is not self sufficient and is fixed by type.

-• A regiment is commandeered by a Lieutenant Colonel or Colonel, while the command of a brigade is in the hands of a Brigadier.
+• The commanding task of a brigade is in the hands of a Brigadier.